Lemon-Juiced/DTar/README.md

 Lists the contents of a tarball (tar archive) using the `tar` command-line utility.

 ## tarxzip
+To Do: Will be for xz

 ## tarxzipex

 ## tarzip
+To Do: Will be for gz

 ## tarzipex